 Build an executor bot

 This page will go over some concepts which are important when building an EES executor bot, whether it be for profit or to ensure processing of jobs related to your own application.
+A comprehensive guide is in the works.

 Execution module specific logic